hmf/mae/README.md

 This [link](https://github.com/fh295/semanticCNN/tree/master/imagenet_labels) contains the class mappings but be useful.
 For example checking the results of the test data set.

-[Notes](https://www.cyberciti.biz/faq/list-the-contents-of-a-tar-or-targz-file/) on how to extract compressed and uncompressed TAR file:
+[Notes](https://www.cyberciti.biz/faq/list-the-contents-of-a-tar-or-targz-file/) on how to list the contents compressed and uncompressed TAR file:
 <!--- cSpell:disable --->
 ```shell
 tar -ztvf my-data.tar.gz